 Physical Abuse

-Physical abuse can include physical and sexual assaults committed by staff members and other residents.
+Physical abuse can include physical and sexual abuse committed by nursing home staff members and other residents.
 If a nursing home employee or resident hurts your loved one, a lawyer can hold the facility responsible for allowing the abuse to occur.

 Emotional Abuse

 Negative and hateful comments can cause distress and make residents feel isolated, alone, and nervous.
-Emotional abuse can also drastically reduce your loved one’s quality of life and may result in psychological trauma.
+Verbal abuse can also drastically reduce your loved one’s quality of life and may result in psychological trauma.

 If you notice that the staff is mistreating other residents when you visit your loved one, it might be a sign that your loved one is experiencing abuse as well.
 Another hallmark of abuse is when a loved one acts uncomfortable around certain staff members or residents.